b-vitali/Dockers/README.md

 ## pyTorch
-PyTorch is an open-source deep learning framework.
+As described on the [website](https://pytorch.org/), *PyTorch is an optimized tensor library for deep learning using GPUs and CPUs*.
 It provides a flexible and dynamic computational graph, making it easy to build, train, and deploy machine learning models.

-PyTorch is widely used for tasks such as computer vision, natural language processing, and reinforcement learning due to its intuitive design and robust ecosystem.
+PyTorch is widely used for tasks such as computer vision, natural language processing, and reinforcement learning.

 <details>
 <summary>Build and use</summary>